How to Co Sleep with an Infant and Actually Wake Up Well-Rested

 But over the next few months, your baby will grow from a newborn into a crawling, playing, keep-you-on-your-toes toddler.
 And when that time comes, you may begin thinking about the best age to transition from co-sleeping with your family’s own special timeline in mind.

-Every baby is unique, and so is every family.
-That means that every cosleeping journey will look a little different.
+Every baby is unique, and so is every co-sleeping family.
+That means that every co-sleeping journey will look a little different.

-But no matter your family’s special cosleeping timeline, it can be helpful to check in at different milestones during baby’s first few months to stay aware of both baby’s development and your family’s needs.
-Checking in during these early months can help you make decisions about the best age to transition from co-sleeping down the road (even if that time still feels far, far off for you!).
+But no matter your family’s special co-sleeping timeline, it can be helpful to check in at different milestones during your baby’s first few months to stay aware of both baby’s development (as well as your family’s needs).

 Co-sleeping helps your baby develop sensory awareness, meaning that they’ll easily be able to tell the difference between comfort or crisis and rest—or call for your help—accordingly.